sanyam01/sanyam_launchpad-code-challenge/README.md

 Front-end Code Challenge by Launchpad By Vog.

 Project is implemented in React using Redux, Redux-toolkit, Java Script, and Thunk as a middleware.
-For implementing, clone the repo and install npm[npm install] and then run it.
+For implementing, clone the repo and install npm using: [npm install] and then run it.

 For cross-origin requests (such as https://api.first.org/data/v1/countries), CORS Proxy is used.
 Heroku is used to send the proxy request.
 Below are the steps to use Heroku: